Qazzquimby/thought-blog/thought-blog/content/posts/universal-board-game-ai-1.md

 # Chapter 1: Simple Games
 > Wherein the author dumps a great deal of context necessary to understand his upcoming Main Point.

-It's a bit rude to call chess or go "simple games", but I'll do it anyway because I'm comparing them with things like Magic: The Gathering (~30k cards, absurd interactions).
+It's a bit rude to call Chess or Go "simple games", but I'll do it anyway because I'm comparing them with things like Magic: The Gathering (~30k cards, absurd interactions).
 I don't mean that these games are easy, or lack depth, or don't take a lifetime to master; By simple games, I'm gesturing towards games with
 - Consistent and constrained rules and structure.
 Chess doesn't suddenly get a DLC adding portals or weather.
 - Consistent and constrained action spaces.
-TicTacToe and go have one potential action per space, and any arbitrary chess move could be represented by its start and end points.
+TicTacToe and go have one potential action per space, and any arbitrary Chess move could be represented by its start and end points.
 In complex modern board games you might be asked to choose between anything that the game rules could support.

 Simple game AI is pretty much taken care of!